Collins-Rop/Automatic-Number-Plate-Recognition-ANPR-/README.md

 # Automatic-Number-Plate-Recognition

-This project includes all the necessary files required for Performing Number Plate Extraction and Digit Recognition .
+This project includes the necessary files required for Performing Number Plate Extraction and Digit Recognition .
 You can run the project locally yourself or acess the streamlit dashboard hosted at streamlit.cloud

 # How to use it
 Make sure you have conda or other virtual environment installed